 While having your laser treatment, your clinician will always respect your privacy.
 Even when you are having laser treatment on your bikini area, you will always be covered with towels.
 And your practitioner will only uncover the areas that are being treated at the time.

-After your treatment, they will apply aloe Vera gel to the treated areas.
+After your treatment, your clinician will apply Aloe Vera gel to the treated areas.
 Or if you prefer to apply yourself they will provide you with the gel.
-(You can also purchase Aloe Vera gel at our clinics)

 They will ask how you are feeling and how was your session.
-Will always make sure you were pleased with your session and you don’t have any discomfort afterwards.
-And will give you your privacy to get clothed on.
+We will always make sure you were pleased with your session and you don’t have any discomfort afterward.
+You will be given your privacy to dressed.

 Your clinician will also take photos of the treatment areas to follow and record the process.
 Don’t worry these images are for treatment purposes only and they won’t be published or shared anywhere without your consent.